BENLAKHDHER/JavaScript_Project_2/README.md

 Mathematical Functions:

--Factorial: Write a function to calculate the factorial of a given number.
+- Factorial: Write a function to calculate the factorial of a given number.
 - Prime Number Check: Create a function to check if a number is prime or not.
 - Fibonacci Sequence: Implement a function to generate the Fibonacci sequence up to a given number of terms. (search on the net )